What no one tells you about being engaged

 After you get engaged, you will be overwhelmed with feelings of excitement and thoughts of wedding planning.
 I can’t stress how important to take a breath and relax and bask in some post-engagement celebration.

 However. you will be surprised how fast time flies by.
-Unless you’ve given yourself only 6 months to plan your wedding, you may think you’ve got a year or more so you can take it easy.
-Please remember that time will go by quickly and there is nothing worse than waiting to choose your main suppliers thinking you’ve got plenty of time only to find out the ones you’ve set your heart on are booked.
+Unless you’ve given yourself only 3 months to plan your wedding, you may think you’ve got a year or more so you can take it easy.
+Remember, time will go by quicker than you think and there’s nothing worse than waiting to choose your main suppliers thinking you’ve got plenty of time only to find out the ones you’ve set your heart on are booked.

 If you’ve just gotten engaged, anything you think should be added to this list that no one tells you about?
 Get in touch and let me know your thoughts.